PLIAN78/Comment-Section-Summery-Ai/README.md

 # YouTube Comment Section Summarizer

-A web application that helps YouTube creators quickly understand what their audience is saying.
+This is a web application that helps YouTube creators quickly understand what their audience is saying.
 It fetches comments from a given YouTube video and uses **Google Gemini 1.5 Flash** to summarize viewer sentiment, key topics, and feedback.

 ---